coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

 ![RL1]({{ site.baseurl }}/images/20180501/intro.png)

 <!-- more -->
-This post is divided in two parts [Part 1, build the Index](/2018/05/01/building-the-elastic-demo) and [Part 2, build the UI](/2018/05/01/building-the-elastic-demo-part2).
+This post is the first post on the Elastic Demo, where we build the index needed for the demo.
+The next part will cover how to build the UI.

 ## Requirements for the demo
 We wanted to have content which is publicly available.
-We all liked the concept of 'Movies', based on that, we constructed an index with everything related to movie content.
-The demo should also showcases 'the art of the possible', so that customers and partners can see what and how they can leverage the Coveo Platform.
-It should include a number of connectors, extension scripts, and UI customizations.
+We all liked the idea of building a demo based on movies.
+Based on that, we constructed an index with everything related to movie content.
+The demo showcased 'the art of the possible', so that customers and partners could see what and how they can leverage the Coveo Platform.
+We also wanted it to include a number of connectors, extension scripts, and UI customizations.

 ## What we wanted to show
 Before we even start indexing, we first needed to think about the UI.

 We wanted to have a Movie search, with a very rich interface.
 But besides Movies, it would also be interesting to leverage the Soundtrack data which is available for most of the Movies.
 Using the Soundtrack data we know the artists and the tracks played in each movie.
 Going one step further, we also wanted to **find** those soundtracks, including the albums of each artist.
-Our ultimate goal would be to show the concerts where those artists are performing!
+Our ultimate goal was to show the concerts where those artists are performing!
 From finding a movie, to a great new music album and finally visiting a concert!

 To support the features above, we needed the following content inside our index: